‘Do you regret at all, all the lying you’ve done?’: A reporter’s blunt question to Trump goes unanswered

 “I have never encountered a public official, a candidate for office, a bureaucrat, a defense lawyer or, frankly, an actual criminal who is as regularly and aggressively dishonest as the current president of the United States.
 And that includes a dozen years covering the Florida legislature,” he wrote then.

-The most troubling result, he suggested, was that Trump’s daily misstatements have become so inured that they rarely garner get much attention.
+The most troubling result, he suggested, was that Trump’s daily misstatements have become so common that they rarely get much attention.

 “It is no longer newsworthy that the person leading the world’s most powerful nation, commanding the most destructive arsenal in human history, is untrustworthy to his core,” he wrote.